 A large oil and gas company was recently faced with the challenge of replacing all of their business systems.
 Prior to implementation, the organization’s leadership took the time to clearly communicate why the organization needed to implement a new ERP system.

-The why change? at the oil and gas company also had multiple dimensions.
+The “why change” at the oil and gas company also had multiple dimensions.
 The why at the CEO level was to support acquisition growth.
 The why at the revenue accountant level was to clean up data and streamline prior period adjustments (one of accounting’s most significant headaches).
 The why for operations was more timely production data.
-The ERP team ensured that each group understood their personal set of why.
+The ERP team ensured that each group understood their personal why.

 Rudy’s academic success was attributed to befriending an intelligent yet awkward graduate student named D-Bob.
 D-Bob tutored Rudy while Rudy helped D-Bob overcome his awkwardness with the co-eds.